Austin Bisnow

-Austin Bisnow (born June 9, 1987), is an American musician, songwriter, record producer, and lead singer of the band Magic Giant.
+Austin Bisnow (born June 9, 1987) is an American musician, songwriter, record producer, and lead singer of the alt band Magic Giant and co-lead singer of the indie folk duo Somewhere In Between.
 He has written and produced songs for artists such as David Guetta feat.
 John Legend ("Listen"), Big Time Rush (“Like Nobody’s Around”), Jon Batiste & Stay Human (“Express Yourself”), Steve Aoki & Moxie Raia ("I Love It When You Cry"), and Paul Oakenfold (“Who Do You Love”), where he was also the featured artist.
 In addition, Bisnow has collaborated with Akon, Aloe Blacc, Diplo, will.i.am, American Authors, Cody Simpson, Adam Levine, Gym Class Heroes, Benny Blanco, Mike Posner, Claude Kelly, Beast, Sammy Adams, and Cisco Adler.

+His band Magic Giant has made national TV performances (The Today Show, Good Morning America), has released multiple charting singles on US radio, and toured with groups such as OneRepublic, Mike Posner, and The Revivalists.
+Its Coachella performance in 2018 contributed to record-breaking viewership as part of one of the most-watched live-streamed events in history.

-Early life
+Early life and education

-Bisnow grew up in Washington, D.C. and is the brother of Elliott Bisnow, best known for being the founder and CEO of Summit.
-Summit helped Austin co-found the organization Get Well Soon Tour.
-Austin is the son of author Margot Machol and media entrepreneur Mark Bisnow.
+Bisnow grew up in Washington, D.C.

-Bisnow attended the University of Colorado Boulder, playing back-up long snapper for the Buffaloes and majoring in Music Composition.
+He attended the University of Colorado Boulder, playing back-up long snapper for the Buffaloes and majoring in Music Composition.

 Career

+Writer and producer

 Bisnow is a writer, producer and pianist on the title track of David Guetta’s 2014 album Listen.
 The album went No. 1 on Billboard's Dance Electronic Chart the day it was released, reached No. 4 on the Billboard 200 making it Guetta's highest charting album in the US, and has gone No. 1 in over 50 countries worldwide.

 Bisnow has two additional #1s on the Billboard charts for his work as a writer and producer on the Jon Batiste & Stay Human single, “Express Yourself” and on the Nickelodeon Boy Band, Big Time Rush single, “Like Nobody’s Around", which saw its music video premiere on Vevo during the 2013 Kids' Choice Awards.

-According to Vanity Fair, Batiste & Stay Human's "stirring" performance of "Express Yourself" on The Colbert Report in 2014 must be connected with Colbert's decision to name Batiste as the bandleader on his new iteration of The Late Show.
-In June 2015, Bisnow's work with K-pop group, Beast achieved 1st place on the daily Oricon Singles Chart (Japan's equivalent to US Billboard Hot 100).
-Bisnow also co-wrote the lead single "I Love It When You Cry (Moxoki)" off Steve Aoki's 2015 release, Neon Future II.
+According to Vanity Fair, Batiste & Stay Human's "stirring" performance of "Express Yourself" on The Colbert Report in 2014 was cited as a factor in Colbert's decision to name Batiste as the bandleader on his new iteration of The Late Show.

+In 2015, Bisnow co-wrote a song for the K-pop group, Beast which reached No. 1 on Japan’s Oricon Singles Chart (Japan's equivalent to US Billboard Hot 100).

+Later that year, he also co-wrote the lead single "I Love It When You Cry (Moxoki)" off Steve Aoki's 2015 release, Neon Future II.

-As a solo artist, Bisnow was featured on electronic music DJ Paul Oakenfold’s 2013 single, “Who Do You Love” which Bisnow also penned and performed on stage with Oakenfold in both Hollywood and Vancouver.
+Bisnow is credited as co-writer and featured vocalist on Paul Oakenfold’s single “Who Do You Love.”

-As a musician, Bisnow played Fender Rhodes on the Billboard No. 1 (US Mainstream Top 40) Gym Class Heroes’ “Stereo Hearts" feat.
+As an instrumentalist, Bisnow played rhodes piano on the Billboard No. 1 (US Mainstream Top 40) Gym Class Heroes’ “Stereo Hearts" feat.
 Adam Levine” and organ on Cisco Adler’s “Classic” as well as the remix featuring Sammy Adams.